TNYShk/CSVProject/README.md

 * DataHandler class- contains the logic and calculations

 ## Instructions:
-in an IDE of your choosing, clone this repo and run main method in InfoGetter.java (under src-/main:  InfoGetter.java )
+in an IDE of your choosing, clone this repo and run main method in DataPresnter.java (under src-/main:  DataPresnter.java )

 ### important notice